Raefey/currencycloud_tech_test/README.md

 ### Installation

-I decided not to deploy my Web App, as I had gone to great lengths to hide my API keys, it seemed pointless to then go and deploy the app using my keys.
+I decided not to deploy my Web App, as I had gone to great lengths to hide my API keys, it seemed pointless to then go and deploy which would be using my login key.
 However if you have your own key for the Coolpay API you can use my app here.

 - Clone the Repo
 - Run Bundle install